are you in?

 And on the flip side of that, if I want to learn about that topic right now and the course isn’t for sale because you’re doing an open/close cart model, I’m just going to buy it from someone else.

 An evergreen model is also a lot less stressful.
 If you’re getting into digital training as a lifestyle business (where you’re looking to run it on your terms) then this will appeal to you a lot more than the open/close launch model.

 This strategy is where you have a big launch, and then you sell the course.
 I know I talked it down a little in the previous section, but it is a very valid model.

 People make millions of dollars following this model, so it works.
 You might spend 11 months of the year getting subscribers to your list, organizing affiliates, coming up with a great sales page and videos, and then that last month you launch it.

 The open/close model is stressful, but when done right, it can result in a very profitable online course.

 No matter how you plan to run your business, I do think this may make a lot of sense as your first launch.

 For instance, if you’ve been working on building a list of subscribers and want to presell a course, then you may need to run an open/close launch.

 You may have a week where you tell your subscribers about this new course you’ve got in the works, and they can get a great deal on it.
 You may be running it live and recording it, or you may be creating it one week at a time and try to stay ahead of them.

-Either way, this is great because you can get a group of ‘beta testers' for your course.
-That's where they get it for less because you're trying to work out the issues as you earn a little money while creating your course.
+Either way, this is great because you can get a group of ‘beta testers’ for your online course.
+That’s where they get it for less because you’re trying to work out the issues as you earn a little money while you work through the course creation process.